openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/CA_ProctoredExams.rst

 When learners complete a proctored exam, either by submitting their answers or when the time expires for the exam, the proctoring session data is uploaded to the third party proctoring service provider.
-This data is reviewed for adherence to :ref:`edX's Online Proctoring Rules <SFD_OnlineProctoringPolicy>`, and when the review is complete, a result is returned for each learner who took the exam as a proctored exam.
+This data is reviewed for adherence to :ref:`Online Proctoring Rules <Online Proctoring Rules>`, and when the review is complete, a result is returned for each learner who took the exam as a proctored exam.

 When proctoring session results become available, course staff can download a report that lists proctoring results for learners in their course.
 For more